POSITION: Financial Sustainability

 Give Back Cincinnati is about providing the opportunities for volunteers to contribute their time to give back to the Cincinnati community in a commitment-free environment.
 I joined Give Back Cincinnati because the volunteers are not (and don’t feel) obligated to attend all events or have a minimum event quota.
 Volunteers are able to pick and choose what events they would like to attend based on their schedule and preference for certain types of projects.
 Give Back Cincinnati also provides opportunities to meet new people and other fellow young professionals within the community.
 Once I got involved, I learned more about the organization, the volunteers, the leaders and the impact within the community, and I wanted to help in any way I could.

 Favorite GBC event:

 I am not going to follow directions here because I can’t have just one favorite event!
 I do always love Paint the Town – seeing the number of people come out on a Saturday to give back to the city and its homeowners is really inspiring.
 It is amazing to see what can happen when everyone comes together and the progress and impact we can make in one day.

 Why others should get involved:

-I would encourage others to get involved because…who doesn’t like having fun, socializing and meeting new people while also giving back to the community at the same time?
+I would encourage others to get involved because…who doesn’t like having fun, socializing and meeting new people, while simultaneously giving back to the community?